 The "card" was chosen to be the primary pattern of the app.
 As an information container, the cards could hold all the relevant elements such as text, rich media, buttons, etc. Additionally, cards can adapt their size to that of different devices and screens, balancing user interface and user experience.
 Within the cards will live a button for the primary action of the app, to unlock the selected door.
 Currently, the button is the industry-standard pattern for this function across all similar apps.

-As you can see, the design is still basically wireframes.
-The patterns are simple.
-They will most likely stay simple, but how can we add branding, additional functionality, and elevate the esthetic, while keeping things simple?
+The patterns are simple and they will most likely stay that way, but how can we add branding, additional functionality, and elevate the esthetic, while keeping it simple?

 A lower resolution Veratize logo is what I had to base my color palette and some design decisions off of.
 I started with a slight redesign of the logo; mostly with redrawing the "V" and modifying the color gradient.
 Finding the correct typeface, adding a slight drop shadow, and saving into a vector format put the finishing touches on this beautifully scalable new logo.